 Human rights advocacy.
 Today Preda social workers continue this important work of defending human rights and dignity of the minors by taking legal action and releasing youth and children in conflict with the law from prisons and government youth detention centers.
 Through Preda legal action they are transferred to the Preda boys home where they find a new sense of values and human dignity in a free open environment and a dedicated staff that persuade them to remain voluntarily and choose to change their lives.
 As many as 90 Percent stay of the own free choice.
 The community workers and therapists give encouragement and inspiration for them to begin a new life and go to school and learn life skills.

 Preda campaigns for justice and human rights and against corruption to protect these youths.
 Preda uses media and lobbying and seminars and workshops to educate and campaign for peace and an end to a culture of impunity and lawlessness.
 In the past and present many young people and social activists, priests and pastors and human rights workers and journalist have been arrested, tortured and killed by secret execution squads or hired assassins because of open fearless speech demands for social change and demonstrations against corruption.

 The death squads are still active and are allegedly supported by some wayward city mayors, military and police.
 The work of protecting the minors by developing public awareness saves lives of many and it is changing the system so that there is growing respect for the rights of children in conflict with the law.
 In the Preda therapeutic community the minors learn spiritual and human values, skills and get an education for a better life.

-Preda has been nominated three times for the Nobel Peace Prize and has received the German and Italian Human Rights awards and the Prix Caritas award of Switzerland.
-End
+Preda has been nominated three times for the Nobel Peace Prize and has received the German City of Weimar and Italian Human Rights awards and the Prix Caritas award of Switzerland and many other recognitions.